scandoc-ai/scandoc-demo-android-app/README.md

 To depend on our AAR, the host app must be able to find these files.

-To do that, edit settings.gradle in your host app so that it includes the local repository and the dependency (check our sample app for a working example):
+To do that, edit settings.gradle in your host app so that it includes our maven repository and flutter dependency (check our sample app for a working example):

 ```gradle
 String storageUrl = System.env.FLUTTER_STORAGE_BASE_URL ?: "https://storage.googleapis.com"